-We derive a significant portion of our revenues from e-subscription services on our Web sites.
-For the three and nine months ended September 30, 2003, esubscription revenues represented approximately 57% and 59%, respectively, of our total revenues, as compared to 34% and 29% for the corresponding three and nine month periods in 2002.
-For the three and nine months ended September 30, 2003, wireless services accounted for 93% and 95% respectively, of our total esubscription revenues.
-We expect our reliance on the portion of wireless e-subscription revenues to increase.
-Our business plan is dependent upon further increases in revenues from wireless services and the expansion of our subscriber base.
+We derive a significant portion of our revenues from e-subscription services (including short messaging services) on our Web sites.
+For the three and six months ended June 30, 2003, e-subscription revenues represented approximately 59% and 60%, respectively, of our total revenues, as compared to 31% and 26% for the corresponding three and six month periods in 2002.
+We expect our reliance on e-subscription revenues to increase.
+Our business plan is dependent upon further increases in revenues from e-subscription services and the expansion of our subscriber base.

-E-subscription revenue in 2003 is derived principally from providing value added wireless services such as alumni club, dating and friends matching, email, ringtone and logo downloads and various other related products to mobile phone users.
-Wireless fees are charged on a monthly or per message basis.
-Pursuant to contractual arrangements between Beijing Sohu or Sohu Internet and a number of mobile network operators in China which are subsidiaries of China Mobile Communication Corporation, or CMCC, and China Unicom Co., Ltd, or Unicom, Sohu relies on the operators for both billing of, and collection from, mobile phone users of e-subscription fees.
+E-subscription revenue is derived principally from providing value added short messaging services such as alumni club, dating and friends matching, e-mail, ringtone and logo downloads and various other related products to mobile phone users.
+E-subscription fees are charged on a monthly or per message basis.
+Pursuant to contractual arrangements between Beijing Sohu and a number of mobile network operators in China which are subsidiaries of China Mobile Communication Corporation, or CMCC, and China Unicom Co., Ltd, or Unicom, Sohu relies on the operators for both billing of, and collection from, mobile phone users of e-subscription fees.
 The service fees range from approximately 10% to 50% of our e-subscription revenues, and are based on contracted rates that are subject to review and renewal on an annual basis.
-Generally, (i) within 15 to 90 days after the end of each month, Beijing Sohu or Sohu Internet receives a statement from CMCC and Unicom confirming the amount of e-subscription charges billed to that operator's mobile phone users and (ii) within 30 to 120 days after delivering a monthly statement to Beijing Sohu or Sohu Internet, each operator remits the e-subscription fees, net of its service fees, for the month to Beijing Sohu or Sohu Internet which then transfers the funds to Beijing ITC or Sohu Era, in order to allow the revenues to be included within our consolidated accounts.
+Generally, (i) within 15 to 90 days after the end of each month, Beijing Sohu receives a statement from CMCC and Unicom confirming the amount of e-subscription charges billed to that operator's mobile phone users and (ii) within 30 to 120 days after delivering a monthly statement to Beijing Sohu, each operator remits the e-subscription fees, net of its service fees, for the month to Beijing Sohu which then transfers the funds to Beijing ITC, in order to allow the revenues to be included within our consolidated accounts.

-With respect to our wireless services, we depend on the cooperation of CMCC and Unicom.
+With respect to our e-subscription services, we depend on the cooperation of CMCC and Unicom.
 We rely on CMCC and Unicom in the following ways:

-• we provide wireless services through CMCC's and Unicom's network and gateway;
+· we provide short messaging services through CMCC's and Unicom's network and gateway;

-- we utilize and rely on CMCC and Unicom's billing systems to charge our subscribers through the subscriber's mobile phone bill; - we rely on their collection proxy services to collect payments from subscribers; and - we rely on their infrastructure to further develop our subscription services.
+- we utilize and rely on CMCC and Unicom's billing systems to charge our subscribers through the subscriber's mobile phone bill; - · we rely on their collection proxy services to collect payments from subscribers; and - we rely on their infrastructure to further develop our subscription services.